Big 12's new members see evidence of excitement in ticket and merchandise sales and rising donations

 “When I first came to school here, I would have never imagined anything like this ever coming to Cincinnati,” 2020 UC graduate Harrison Alt said as he hung out near the show set Saturday.
 "But to see it here and have it in person, it’s great.”

-Cincinnati, Houston, Central Florida and BYU knew Big 12 membership would have its privileges when they accepted invitations two years ago.
+Cincinnati, Houston, UCF and BYU knew Big 12 membership would have its privileges when they accepted invitations two years ago.
 As they've begun competing in the league, ticket and merchandise sales have soared and donations have set records.

 All four football teams are picked to finish in the bottom half of the 14-team Big 12, and they went a combined 0-4 in their conference openers.
 The first head-to-head meeting of newcomers happens Friday night when Cincinnati visits BYU.